elixir-lang/elixir/lib/elixir/pages/Compatibility and Deprecations.md

 Elixir version | Support
 :------------- | :-----------------------------
-1.10           | Development
-1.9            | Bug fixes and security patches
+1.10           | Bug fixes and security patches
+1.9            | Security patches only
 1.8            | Security patches only
 1.7            | Security patches only
 1.6            | Security patches only
-1.5            | Security patches only

 New releases are announced in the read-only [announcements mailing list](https://groups.google.com/group/elixir-lang-ann).
 All security releases [will be tagged with `[security]`](https://groups.google.com/forum/#!searchin/elixir-lang-ann/%5Bsecurity%5D%7Csort:date).